lateminer/bitcoin/INSTALL.md

-Building Dopecoin
+Building DigiGreen
 ================

-See doc/build-*.md for instructions on building the various elements of the Dopecoin Core reference implementation of Dopecoin.
+See doc/build-*.md for instructions on building the various elements of the DigiGreen Core reference implementation of DigiGreen.